CRM 2.0:

 Key patterns:

-Users needed precision targeting for campaigns, not just bulk outreach
+• Users needed precision targeting for campaigns, not just bulk outreach

-Design Approach
+Design approach

-To address these challenges, we focused on three main priorities: clearer organization, reducing manual work, and enabling more precise engagement.
+To address these challenges, we focused on three priorities: clearer organization, reducing manual work, and enabling more precise engagement.

-Organizing candidates by type and stage
+Organizing contacts by type and stage

 Keeping lists up-to-date automatically

 For example, if a user is looking for senior product managers in the Bay Area, they can create a pool with those filters.
-As new candidates matching those criteria are added or their profiles are updated, they automatically appear in the pool.
+As new contacts matching those criteria are added or their profiles are updated, they automatically appear in the pool.

 Targeting the right people at scale

 We added precision filters so users can control exactly who receives each campaign.
-Users can apply filters within a Pool or Community based on location, experience level, activity status, and more.
+Users can apply filters within a pool or community based on location, experience level, activity status, and more.

 Automating follow-ups to stay connected